polystat/odin/parser/README.md

 - No need to know XML/XSLT to use it.
 - Although written in Scala, can be used in Java programs too (I believe).
 - The parser is written in pure Scala, so it's just as readable and maintainable as Scala code (debatable, though).
-- Since the parser is implemented in Scala, it also has a access to many existing tools and libraries in Scala and Java, which XSLT does not.
+- Since the parser is implemented in Scala, it also has access to many existing tools and libraries in Scala and Java, which XSLT does not.
-- It has (will) have much better error-reporting abilities.
+- It has much better error-reporting abilities.

 ## Disadvantages

 - The output of this parser can only be accessed from within Scala or Java programs.
 (Although I think AST can potentially be serialized to produce a similar (if not the same) AST)
-- Maintaining this parser requires knowing the specifics of Scala and `scala-parser-combinators`.
+- Maintaining this parser requires knowing the specifics of Scala and `fastparse`.